bufbuild/protoplugin/README.md

 If any of these validations fail, the plugin will exit with a non-zero exit code.

-A warning will also be produced if:
+Errors or warnings will also be produced if:

 - Files do not have unique names. `protoc` will continue on without erroring if this happens, but will just silently drop all occurrences of the file after the name has already been seen.
 In almost all cases, a duplicate name is plugin authoring issue, and here at Buf, we've seen a lot of plugins have this issue!
 - Any file path is not cleaned.

-By default, warnings are produced to `stderr`, however this can be overridden via the `WithWarningHandler` option to `Main` or `Run`.
+By default, these are errors, however if `WithLenientResponseValidation` is set, these will be warnings.

 ## What this library is not